phylotastic/datelifedocker/README.md

 `docker tag datelife bomeara/datelife`

+`docker login`

 `docker push bomeara/datelife`

 and then other machines can download it as is to run:

 `docker pull bomeara/datelife`

+And run it as

+`docker run -t -i -p 80:3838 bomeara/datelife`

 Now, go to http://localhost on any browser to watch the server running